Interested in Leanplum?

 Lifecycle marketing involves different strategies applicable to various stages in the customer journey to ensure that customers are not only acquired, but also converting frequently and re-engaging with the app over a long period of time.
-To get real lifetime value from each and every customer, marketers should treat users individually from the point of app download.
+To get real lifetime value from each and every customer, marketers should treat every user as an individual, from the point of app download.

-For example, during the onboarding process, app teams can take customers through a concise tutorial to explain app features.
-Once they have signed up, you can begin delivering personalized content.
-This can be as simple as addressing users by their first name with push notifications.
-Studies have shown that new visitor conversions can increase by 18 percent in just two weeks when marketers engage in personalization.
+Take the onboarding process as an example.
+During onboarding, app teams can take customers through a concise tutorial to explain app features.
+Once they have signed up, brands can quickly begin delivering personalized content.
+Great customer lifecycle marketing doesn’t have to be incredibly complicated.
+It’s sometimes as simple as addressing users by their first name when push notifications are being sent out.
+Subtle changes like this can have a dramatic effect.
+In fact, studies have shown that new visitor conversions can increase by 18 percent in just two weeks when marketers engage in personalization.

 For marketers, the value of customer retention is fast outpacing the value of customer acquisition.
 As the app marketplace continues to grow more competitive, customer acquisition becomes more expensive.
 Marketers are beginning to learn that it is a far better return on investment to acquire one lifetime customer than 10 dormant users.